 Success fees are a percentage of the total compensation you receive.
 To make things easier, you don’t have to send funds to pay for the success fee, it’s simply deducted from the compensation before you receive it.

-You’ve now come to the end of this guide about claiming allergic reaction to nuts compensation.
 We hope that the information you’ve received has proved useful and that you’re ready to discuss your claim with us.
 If so, here’s how you can get in touch:

 - Call our team of specialist advisors on 0161 696 9685.